 It’s comical how salespeople love the lime-light – when the light is limey.
 But, as soon as the light dims & the train falls off the tracks, they point their fingers faster than you can shake a stick (as grandpa used to say).

 Pure comedy.
 Hate to break it to you, salespeople, but … There isn’t a single person in your company that doesn’t know what you’re up to.
 Not one person.
-If you are quick to take the credit, pump your chest & strut around the office like a peacock, that’s great.
+If you are quick to take the credit, pump your chest & strut your stuff, that’s great.
 Just make sure you are equally as accountable when things go the other way – & they always do.

 - A salesperson admitted, “my mistake”